 MS, New York University

 Leah is a PhD student in the Tri-Institutional Computational Biology & Medicine program.
-She graduated with a Bachelor of Science degree in Mathematics from the University of Wisconsin-Madison in 2015 and a Master of Science in Bioinformatics from New York University in 2020.
-Leah is interested in developing and applying computational methods to characterize cancer progression using single cell sequencing data.
+She earned a B.S. in Mathematics from the University of Wisconsin-Madison and an M.S. in Bioinformatics from New York University.
+She is developing a method to infer clonal lineage of tumor cells from single cell RNA-sequencing.